bandang0/theiaonline/tutos/first-cli-tutorial.md

 ### The CAD file

 Now, open the `alloptics.fcstd` file with FreeCAD.
-On the left panel, you will find the list of all the simulation objects (beams and optics).
+On the left panel, you will find the **list of all the simulation objects** (beams and optics).
 Each of these objects contain the relevant optical information as calculated during the simulation.

 These objects benefit of all the support provided by the CAD software: they are selectable in the view provider, and can be manipulated at will in terms of position and orientation, etc.

 #### 3D navigation

-The main interest of the CAD software is to benefit from the high level 3D navigation capabilities.
+The main interest of the CAD software is to benefit from the **high level 3D navigation capabilities**.
 The most useful ones are:

 * Zooming in and out: with the mouse scroll,
 * Translating the view: with the `Ctrl` key and the right mouse button,
 * Rotating the view: with the `Ctrl` key kept down and the right-then-left mouse button.

-Please see the [FreeCAD documentation](https://www.freecadweb.org/wiki/Download#FreeCAD_documentation) to wee all that FreeCAD has to offer in terms of CAD.
+Please see the [FreeCAD documentation](https://www.freecadweb.org/wiki/Download#FreeCAD_documentation) to see all that FreeCAD has to offer in terms of CAD.

 #### Reviewing the Gaussian data

-By clicking in the left panel on a view object, the corresponding object in the 3D view appears in green (and conversely selecting an object in the 3D view highlights the view object in the left panel).
+By **clicking in the left panel** on a view object, the corresponding object in the 3D view appears in green (and conversely selecting an object in the 3D view highlights the view object in the left panel).
 Right below the object list, the characteristics of the object appear (curvatures, diameters for mirrors, waists, power for beams, etc.).

 This allows for reviewing the Gaussian data of the beams dynamically.

 #### Moving the optics around

-The objects can be dynamically moved around in the 3D view.
+The objects can be **dynamically moved around** in the 3D view.
 For example, notice that the beam emerging from M1 and finishing on the beam dump BD arrives at the beam dump exactly in its middle.
 If we want this beam to arrive at some other point on the beam dump, we may change the coordinates of the beam dump by clicking on it in the 3D view, then changing the`x,y,z` parameters of the `Position` property in the bottom panel (below `Placement`).

 Once we have found the correct position on the beam dump, we may write down the new position and keep it for later.
 We may then update the optics position in the configuration file (and on the bench in the lab).